 The goal of the Summer Internship Program in Biomedical Research at NHLBI is to expose students to research investigation in a highly enriched environment that is devoted exclusively to biomedical research and training.

 The National Heart Lung and Blood Institute also offers Biomedical Research Training Program for Individuals from Underrepresented Groups (Undergraduate Students)

 Ohio State University SUCCESS Program

-will enable students to participate in a 9-week, fully-funded, enriching research experience hosted by the Medical Scientist Training Program.
+The SUCCESS Program will enable students to participate in a 9-week, fully-funded, enriching research experience hosted by the Medical Scientist Training Program.
 While taking part in this program, students will take valuable professional development courses and learn from engaged mentors; all while working in state-of-the-art research facilities.

 Penn Summer VETS Program

 Tufts AVM College Program